shwetha-krishnamurthy/intellectro/README.md

 I hope to overcome constraints in the future and that I'm able to add all the features described in detail below.

 #### TODO
-🔲Create embeddings of just the summaries and not the whole paper (Allows for more papers this  way) 🔲Search on the summaries
+🔲Create embeddings of just the summaries and not the whole paper (Allows for more papers this  way)\n 🔲Search on the summaries\n
-🔲Fetch the best match paper from arXiv
+🔲Fetch the best match paper from arXiv\n
 🔲Summarize it

 ### Users